 What is the best free VPN in Canada?

-I usually advise my viewers to avoid signing up with free VPN services.
-They use shady practices for earning money and paying for server, apps, and hosting costs like adopting ad-based models, points system, and selling your info to third-parties.
+I usually, advise my viewers to avoid signing up with free VPN services.
+They use shady practices for earning money and paying for servers, apps, and hosting costs like adopting ad-based models, points system, and selling your info to third-parties.

 Is a VPN legal in Canada?